 Or if you want to get into licensing but don’t know where to start, get your feet wet with something like Creative Market or Society6.
 Similar to Skillshare, these marketplaces have millions of users, so if you’re utilizing keywords properly, you can make great recurring revenue!

 The first year I launched one of my courses on my own, I made over $150,000 in one week.
 That was the first time I ever launched on my own.
 The reason why this did so well is because I knew the problems my audience was having.
 They had no idea how to set up their files for print.
 They were making constant mistakes with their clients and they didn’t know how to take their clients to the next level.
 Because of this, I put together Pen to Press.

 You HAVE to listen to your audience and create your offers around the conversations they’re already having, or the questions they’re asking!
 If I would have thrown in the towel after I listed that semi-custom stationery line that failed, we wouldn’t have these online courses today.
 I would’ve never put together Pen to Press.
 But I kept digging deep and trying to find out what my audience truly needed from me.

 I got my feet wet in licensing before I hired an agent.
 I listed a few things on Creative Market and I had a calligraphy font.
 This helped me learn about keywords and discoverability…if you don’t have a large audience but you’re on one of these marketplaces, people can find you!
 If you know how to craft discoverable product descriptions, your products, classes, etc. can generate good money!

-So because I’m all about helping you out and I want you to know how to do keyword research for your own business, I’ve got an entire keyword research guide for you to help you generate more recurring revenue!
-This can apply to any search engine!
-From Skillshare and Creative Market, to Google and Pinterest!
+So because I’m all about helping you out and I want you to know how to do keyword research for your own business, I’ve got an entire keyword research guide for you to help you generate more recurring revenue.
+This can apply to any search engine—Skillshare and Creative Market, to Google and Pinterest!
 Download the FREE Pinterest Research Guide HERE!